 Are Basement Dehumidifiers Better During Certain Seasons?While a portable basement dehumidifier can be useful in any season, assuming conditions are damp and humid, there are times of the year when they are more preferable than others.
 Most of all, if the humidity is high, then you will want a dehumidifier; however, even if outside conditions are dry, you may benefit from using a dehumidifier in the basement.

 WinterFor most homes, the winter months are when you need a dehumidifier the least.
-However, there are situations when a dehumidifier can be useful from Thanksgiving to March.
+However, there are situations when a dehumidifier can be useful from November to March.
 Winter generally sees the driest conditions as far as airborne humidity, but it may still be useful to have a dehumidifier running if you have a particularly damp basement.
 However, in dry conditions, running the dehumidifier can damage the machine, so you may want to test the air and shut off the machine if needed.

 SpringSpring may not have the high humidity of most summer months, but it can still be a time when dehumidifiers are needed.
 Most people have stored away their dehumidifiers for the winter, so most of all this is a time to unpack, dust off, and position the dehumidifier so it’s ready when the humidity rises.
 If you live in a region that gets lots of rain during spring, then you’ll want to keep it ready, especially if that rain results in seepage in your basement.
 It’s not just a sudden rain shower you want to watch for, but the cumulative effect of frequent rains.
 If it’s been a wet spring, with seemingly endless showers, then you’ll likely need to keep the dehumidifier running.

 SummerSummer is likely the #1 season for portable dehumidifier use.
-During the summer, in regions all through the country but especially the Midwest and Southeast, humidity levels can reach extremely high levels.
+During the summer, in regions all through the country but especially the Midwest and Southeast, humidity levels can be extremely high.
 This high humidity not only makes the outside world uncomfortable, it can also impact the quality of your indoor air.
 For this reason, some people use their dehumidifier almost nonstop throughout the summer.
 During the summer, when humidity is high, you’ll also need to check your dehumidifier water reservoir more often.
 The machine will be collecting more water, which means you will need to empty the container more than usual.

-FallAutumn is a tricky seasons to predict when it comes to dehumidifier use.
+FallAutumn is a tricky season to predict when it comes to dehumidifier use.
 Some years, fall seems like a mere extension of summer, with hot weather and high humidity that lasts into October.
 Other years, it seems like winter comes around before October starts.
 Like the spring, you’ll want to monitor the weather, including humidity levels, to see if a dehumidifier is appropriate during the fall.

 Maintaining a Basement Dehumidifier: What is Required?Like all machines, dehumidifiers need to be properly maintained to ensure consistent performance for years to come.
 Many dehumidifiers have filters that need to be replaced on a regular basis.
 The filter protects the internal components of the dehumidifier and helps ensure consistent and efficient operation.
 You’ll want to check the manufacturer’s recommended timeframe for filter replacements, as each machine will be different.